Dwijad/Bitnami-Kafka-Helm-Chart/README.md

       servers: []

 #### Listener

 Configure listener properties for client, external, interbroker and controller.
-If Kraft is disabled,
+If Kraft is disabled, controller listener properties does not need to be configured.

     listeners:
       client: